Why you are struggling to adopt the habit of daily reading?

 Unresolved stress initiate problems with focus and concentration and can also be the cause of anxiety.

 This one seems logical.
 But did you know that distraction can come not only from outside but from inside as well?

 It’s that situation when the flood of your own thoughts, not only on mental level but on physical as well can be the reason why you are struggling to sit down and read a dozen of pages in one sitting.

-Usually we have so much on our plate: house chores, work obligations, family and friends, social media, bills, etc. Weighting your brain with all these things can lead to mind overload and as a result be the cause of mental distraction.
+Usually you have so much on your plate: house chores, work obligations, family and friends, social media, bills, etc. Weighting your brain with all these things can lead to mind overload and as a result be the cause of mental distraction.

 So if you feel itchy each time you take a book in your hand, this may be why.